vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 363) 'Nilapāg, the basio of which Kāśmira and Panjab) NA 64-66,

-measures 40 bigbas Its water is 165-166 (also called Visnupada and exquisitely clear and is considered Kramasāra, HC 4.27
+measures 40 bigbas Its water is 165-166 (also called Viṣṇupada and exquisitely clear and is considered Kramasāra, HC 4.27

 a sacred spot and many roluntarily Nepāla-(modern Nepal) Var 215 perish by are about its border'